CaleyD/FrontEndGuidelines/README.md

 ### HTML5

 HTML5 is a new version of HTML and XHTML.
 The HTML5 draft specification defines a single language that can be written in HTML and XML.
-It attempts to solve issues found in previous iterations of HTML and addresses the needs of web applications, an area previously not adequately covered by HTML. (source).
+It attempts to solve issues found in previous iterations of HTML and addresses the needs of web applications, an area previously not adequately covered by HTML4. [source](http://www.w3.org/TR/html5-diff/#history).

 We use the HTML5 Doctype and will use HTML5 features when appropriate.